joshuaeckroth/csci221-website/lecture/polymorphism.markdown

 human walking on two feet.
 The `HumanInfant` will also have a method called `move()` but what you'll see is a baby crawling.
 So of course the code for the two `move()` methods will be different.
-Now consider that you have a collection of `Human` objects, say a vector called `characters_in_the_game`, and you want to tell each character to move in some random direction.
+Now consider that you have a collection of `Human` objects, say an array called `characters_in_the_game`, and you want to tell each character to move in some random direction.
 You want the correct `move()` method to work on each character.
-In this example, you will have `Human` objects and `HumanInfant` objects, but they will all "look like" `Human` objects when the are put into the vector (because vectors can only hold one type of thing, and you don't want to change `Human` objects into `HumanInfant` objects; rather, the other way around is more appropriate, because the class hierarchy says `HumanInfants` are `Humans`, not vice versa).
-Even though the baby characters will appear to be regular adult characters (because every object in the vector will be of the type `Human`-pointer, i.e. `Human*`), when the `move()` method is called for each object in the array, the `HumanInfant`'s `move()` method is called if the object is *actually* of that type,
+In this example, you will have `Human` objects and `HumanInfant` objects, but they will all "look like" `Human` objects when the are put into the array (because arrays can only hold one type of thing, and you don't want to change `Human` objects into `HumanInfant` objects; rather, the other way around is more appropriate, because the class hierarchy says `HumanInfants` are `Humans`, not vice versa).
+Even though the baby characters will appear to be regular adult characters (because every object in the array will be of the type `Human`-pointer, i.e. `Human*`), when the `move()` method is called for each object in the array, the `HumanInfant`'s `move()` method is called if the object is *actually* of that type,